-The Performing Arts at NCCS are comprised all of our instrumental, visual, vocal, theatrical, and dance programs.
+The Performing Arts at NCCS are comprised all of our instrumental, visual, vocal, and theatrical programs.
 These programs exist before, during, and after the school day whether they be auditioned ensembles, classroom ensembles, or part of a private lesson program.

 In a way that nothing else really can, the Performing Arts bolster self-confidence in students and help them understand how and why they are made.
 Further, students come to realize that their individual gifts fit within a larger context of their ensembles and that all of these individual gifts are coordinated for the success of the ensemble.
 Each member of the group is responsible for each other member.